-In the table below you’ll find five Best Buy mini hi-fis we’d recommend in 2017, and further down the page we’ve highlighted three of the worst for comparison.
+In the table below you’ll find four Best Buy mini hi-fis we’d recommend, and further down the page we’ve highlighted three of the worst for comparison.
 So, you can make sure you don’t end up with a mini hi-fi system that sounds awful or is a pain to use when all you’re looking for is some easy listening.

 Only logged-in Which? members can view our recommendations in the table below.
 If you’re not yet a member, you can get instant access by taking a £1 Which? trial.

 This mini hi-fi is certainly appealing, earning a Best Buy award for matching great sound with simplicity.
 There’s a CD player, DAB/FM radio and Bluetooth, as well as a range of inputs so you can run your TV, set-top box, games console or Blu-ray player through it.

 Although it's relatively modest in terms of features, with no fancy extras such as internet connectivity, this mini hi-fi system has got it where it counts.
 It produces a pleasing and powerful room-filling sound, and is particularly easy to set up and use.